 - Experience diagnosing and improving website performance.

 - Experience of automated testing.

 You’ll report to

-Your direct line manager will be Katie, the Operations Director.
+Your direct line manager will be Katie, the CEO.
 However, you will report to the Head of Support on a day-to-day basis, and will work collaboratively with colleagues at all levels.
 We will work with you to make sure you have everything you need to be successful in this role.